 Alternative 3 is the recommended plan to address the bank instability problem because it is the least-cost alternative and is economically justified given the cost is less than the cost to relocate the threatened structure (Alternative 8).
 Alternative 3 would protect the bank from further erosion and prevent failure of the bridge.
-Following selection of the recommended plan, the cost estimate for Alternative 3 was refined following technical reviews, and an abbreviated risk analysis (ARA) was conducted to identify the proper contingency factor.
+Following selection of the recommended plan, the cost estimate for Alternative 3 was refined following technical reviews, and an abbreviated risk analysis (ARA) was conducted to identify the proper contingency factor (see Appendix D: Cost Engineering).
 Although these refinements were only conducted for the costs of the recommended plan, the costs for the other alternatives would have increased proportionately resulting in Alternative 3 still being the least cost plan.
-Following these refinements, the project first cost of the recommend plan, is estimated to be approximately \$388,000 (Table 12).
+Following these refinements, the project first cost of the recommend plan, is estimated to be approximately \$441,000 (Table 13 and TPCS in Appendix D: Cost Engineering).